petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-javascript-client-extension.md

    unzip com.sample.workspace-20230217.1154.zip
    ```

-Now you have all the necessary tools and a JavaScript client extension included in the sample workspace.
+All the necessary tools and a JS client extension are included in the sample workspace.

 ## Examine the Client Extension

-The JavaScript client extension is in the sample workspace's `client-extensions/sample-global-js/` folder.
-It is defined in the `client-extension.yaml` file in this folder:
+The JS client extension is in the workspace's `client-extensions/sample-global-js/` folder.
+It's defined in the `client-extension.yaml` file:

 ```yaml
 sample-global-js: